mre/endler.dev/content/2026/why-i-still-believe-in-mentorship/index.md

 The difficulty is that we often don't know which of our assumptions need challenging.
 Knowing what to ask can matter more than knowing the answer, and it's hard to ask about something you haven't noticed.

+You can also use an LLM to examine a decision, or you can use it as an echo chamber to justify it.
+The second use may feel more rewarding in the moment, but it leaves you where you started.

 ## Mentoring in Other Fields

 Nobody is surprised when a professional athlete has a coach.